wp-plugins/goodreviews/readme.txt

 == Upgrade Notice ==

+= 1.0.3 =
+Upgrade to fix a DIV issue that might cause conflicts with your theme or other plugins.

 = 1.0.2 =
 Upgrade to fix an issue that preventing "Buy This Book" links from functioning properly.